 Direct vent fireplaces are the most popular choice for homeowners because of their increased safety, efficiency, and versatility.
 They can be installed almost anywhere!
 A direct-vent fireplace will be 70%-85% efficient and are perfect for newer, air tight homes.

-Vent-free products are installed without venting at all.
-This allows them to be placed pretty much anywhere code allows.
+These are installed without venting at all.
+This allows them to be placed pretty much anywhere spacing and code allows.
 Without venting, all of the heat (including combustion gases) generated from the fire stays in the home.
-For this reason, vent-free systems can, in theory, be very efficient efficient!
+For this reason, vent-free systems can, in theory, be very efficient!

-Regardless of the venting option you choose, please be sure to install a Carbon Monoxide detector in your home!
+Regardless of the venting option you choose, you must install a Carbon Monoxide detector in your home!